Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Results

-to quantify the strength of the MWN outflow collimation, where $L_{\rm w}$ is the injection luminosity of the magnetar wind and $L_{\rm iso}(\theta)$ is the observed isotropic luminosity with viewing angle $\theta$.
+to quantify the strength of the MWN outflow collimation, where $L_{\rm w}$ is the injection luminosity of the magnetar wind and $L_{\rm iso}(\theta)$ is the observed isotropic luminosity with viewing angle $\theta$ and $E$ is the total injected energy from the wind.
 The larger $\zeta$ is, the stronger the collimation will be. $\zeta=1$ represents that the wind is isotropic as it was before the injection.

 We also define a energy weighted parameter $\langle \alpha_{\rm MWN}\rangle_{\rm E}$ to describe the property of the MWN,

 where $u_{\rm A}$ and $u_{\rm MWN}$ are the local Alfven four-speed and four-velocity of the MWN, respectively.